 People are constantly trying to get the brain to work harder.
 In recent years, many drugs at best possible prices have been developed, claiming to be nootropics – drugs to stimulate mental activity.

 As a neuroscientist, I see one big drawback of these prescription drugs: they often do not contain the basic vitamins necessary for the normal functioning of the brain.
 These supplements at reasonable priceshave been developed with the fact that people are already getting the right substances from food or taking pharmacy vitamins.

-Don’t think that purchasing Modafinil from website give your brain superpowers.
+Don’t think that purchasing Modafinil give your brain superpowers.
 Much more effective are useful habits and the right diet.

 So brain stimulation drugs won’t help if you’re eating the wrong food.
 Nootropics make you more attentive and cheerful, but they do not affect your mind.
 If you want to actually improve your cognitive abilities, try replacing your medication with the following:

 1. Eat more healthy fats and drink more water

 The brain is an organ consisting mainly of fat and water.
 Unsurprisingly, it needs healthy fats and enough hydration to function properly.

 Numerous studies have proven the benefit of omega-3 fatty acids found in fish (vegans can get similar substances from algae).
 Avocados, nuts, and seeds contain omega-6 fatty acids and other micronutrients, vitamins, and minerals.
 Coconut oil also has a good effect on the brain and can be added to tea or coffee.

 Many nootropics contain L-theanine.
 The concentration of this substance is also high in green tea – especially a lot of it in matcha.